-What’s Missing in Your Maintenance Organization?
+What’s Missing in Your Hospital’s Maintenance Organization

 By Steve Mueller, Director of Commercial Operations

-Regardless of the industry you’re in, effective planning and scheduling can have a profound impact on your maintenance organization‘s productivity, compliance and equipment reliability.
+Regardless of the industry, you’re in, effective planning and scheduling can have a profound impact on your maintenance organization‘s productivity, compliance and equipment reliability.

 Planned jobs require only half as much time to execute as unplanned jobs.
 A rule of thumb for maintenance is that each dollar invested in preparation saves 3-5 hours during work execution.